ibm-cloud-docs/platform-automation-hub/responsibilities.md

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

-The DevSecOps deployable architecture does not identify specific responsibilities in this area.
+The DevSecOps Application Lifecycle Management deployable architecture does not identify specific responsibilities in this area.
 For more information about the general incident and operations management responsibilities when you use deployable architectures, see [Incident and operations management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#incident-and-ops-da).

 ## Change management
 {: #change-management}

 Change management includes tasks such as deployment, configuration, upgrades, patching, configuration changes, and deletion.

-The DevSecOps deployable architecture does not identify specific responsibilities in this area.
+The DevSecOps Application Lifecycle Management deployable architecture does not identify specific responsibilities in this area.
 For more information about the general change management responsibilities when you use deployable architectures, see [Change management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#change-management-da).

 ## Identity and access management
 {: #iam-responsibilities}